facebook/react/docs/docs/react-without-jsx.md

 );
 ```

-can also be written without JSX:
+can be compiled to this code that does not use JSX:

 ```js
 class Hello extends React.Component {